Why do we provide mental health care services?

 Adults with mental health issues are all too often a forgotten part of our society.
 Without the right help, these individuals can live a lonely life surrounded by a stigma that is perpetuated by a deep misunderstanding of the challenges faced by those who suffer from poor mental health.

 Mental health problems can be triggered by events, lifestyles and even genetics.
-Sometimes it becomes abundantly clear that the person you love is suffering, but in other cases, mental ill health can sneak up on an individual over a number of months or years.
+Sometimes it becomes abundantly clear that the person you love is suffering.
+But in other cases, poor mental health can sneak up on an individual over a number of months or years.

-At Independent People Homecare, we have a great deal of experience in providing live in care for the mentally ill.
-Our experienced team is on hand to help out with all of the daily tasks that may have become difficult for the individual, including preparing meals, cleaning the home, managing medication and, crucially, self-care.
+As a mental health care agency, we have a great deal of experience in providing live in care for the mentally ill.
+Our experienced team is on hand to help out with all of the daily tasks that may have become difficult for the individual, including:

-However, the emotional support provided by our live in carers is, without doubt, of the most value to our mental health customers.
 Those who find it difficult to engage in day-to-day activities – and, in some cases, who struggle to simply get out of bed in the morning – are in great need of the emotional encouragement and friendship that’s provided by our home carers.
-A live in carer will not fill the role of a professional psychologist, but he or she will be able to talk through the customer’s difficulties and provide them with a sympathetic ear, often when they need it the most.
+A live-in carer will not fill the role of a professional psychologist.
+But they will be able to talk through the individual’s difficulties and provide them with a sympathetic ear, often when they need it the most.

 If you are a primary carer for someone with poor mental health, we can provide short-term respite live in care while you take some time out for yourself.

 Contact us today about mental health home care